merrilymeredith/zelda/README.md

 ----

 - There should be an ignore $user command so people can opt out
-- Should also just ignore users that are marked as bots
+- Should also just ignore users that are marked as bots, I think
 - The simple interface provided by Slacker doesn't easily expose a way to look up user and channel names from their IDs
 - Ignores should persist, and unignore should work too.
+- If a message handler in the Slack process crashes it, slack replays the message every restart